RichardBarry/core-v-freertos/README.md

 debugging purposes, but for a more realistic scenario you can look a the `test/uart` program.

-1. Copy `template/helloworld` into a directory of your chosing
+1. Copy `template/hello_world` into a directory of your chosing
-2. Run `source env/your-platform.sh` to target the desired platform and make `helloworld` aware where to find the FreeRTOS source files and drivers
+2. Run `source env/your-platform.sh` to target the desired platform and make `hello_world` aware where to find the FreeRTOS source files and drivers
 3. Run `make all` to compile the example program
 4. Call `make run-sim` to do an RTL simulation or `make run-gvsoc` to do a virtual platform simulation of the example program